MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     - **Survey**: Select the survey to be sent.
     - **Email**: Enter the recipient's email address.
     - **Regarding**: Specify a record to associate survey invitation and response.
 This value is stored in the survey invitation's **Regarding** field.
     - **Recipient details**: Specify a contact to associate your survey invitation and response records.
 This value is stored in the survey invitation's **To** field.
-Only Contact record is supported.
+Only Contact record is supported in this field.

     > [!NOTE]
     > - If you want to associate your survey invitation and response with Common Data Service, you must enter values in **Regarding** and **Recipient details** fields accordingly.
 For more information on **Regarding** and **Recipient details** fields and how they are stored in the survey invitation, see [Send a survey action](send-survey-microsoft-flow.md#send-a-survey-action).